Coinmerce staking

 • How Coinmerce staking works;

-• Which coins you can stake;
+• Which crypto you can stake;

-• Estimated annual rewards per coin;
+• Estimated annual rewards per crypto;

 • How to start and stop staking.